-The Prado museum is one of the three museums in the Golden Triangle of Art in Madrid, a stone throw away from the Queen Sofia Museum and Thyssen-Bornemisza Museum, establishing itself as the “oldest brother” of the three, as it housed over 7,000 paintings collected from all over Europe.
-One of the great names in the museum was Diego Velázquez. Édouard Manet once described him as “the painter of painters”, many of his portrait paintings could be found in the Pardo Museum.
+The Prado museum is one of the three museums in the Golden Triangle of Art in Madrid, a stone’s throw away from the Queen Sofia Museum and Thyssen-Bornemisza Museum, establishing itself as the “oldest brother” of the three, as it housed over 7,000 paintings collected from all over Europe.
+One of the great names in the museum was Diego Velázquez. Édouard Manet once described him as “the painter of painters”, and many of his portrait paintings could be found in the Pardo Museum.

-The museum also housed masterpieces from Francisco Goya, and Peter Paul Rubens, El Greco, Titian, Rembrandt, Albrecht Durer, Raphael, and much more…
+The museum also housed masterpieces from Francisco Goya, Peter Paul Rubens, El Greco, Titian, Rembrandt, Albrecht Durer, Raphael, and much more…

-Artwork for the day: Although Velázquez’s widely-acclaimed work “Las Meninas” should probably have it – I am leaning towards the dark side to pick Goya’s “Saturn Devouring His Son”, one of the most horrific black paintings in the painter’s late life… It was… horrific.
+Artwork for the day: Although Velázquez’s widely-acclaimed work “Las Meninas” should probably have it – I am leaning towards the dark side to pick Goya’s “Saturn Devouring His Son”, one of the most horrific black paintings in the painter’s late-life… It was… horrific.

 #6 State Hermitage

 Based on the size of the structure, wasn’t the State Hermitage falsely called “Hermitage” (usually means a small and remote dwelling)?
 It was located on the waterfront of the Neva River in the chilling Saint Petersburg, and the art gallery acquired more than 3 million pieces of spectacular world art, and proudly displayed them to the public eye.
 Today the art gallery is located in the Winter Palace; an impressive Baroque-style architecture painted in vibrant green color.
 One of the most impressive things about the State Hermitage was the exquisitely decorated rooms – and just like that, the museum was an art piece by itself.